-Following the success of the Annual Learning and Teaching Conference, the Learning and Teaching Development Unit has developed a Seminar Series - to inspire and inform staff throughout the year.
+Following the success of the Annual Learning and Teaching Conference, the Quality Enhancement Directorate has developed a Seminar Series - to inspire and inform staff throughout the year.

 Aligned with the current strategic objectives of the university, the series will showcase innovative practice from across the institution and beyond.

 Seminars will also provide opportunity for Cardiff Met staff to engage with influential members of the UK teaching and learning community, in order to discuss contemporary approaches to the delivery of teaching excellence.

 The inaugural seminar event took place on 7th September 2016 and was led by Professor Sally Brown who addressed a range of contemporary issues facing the HE sector, in particular student retention and challenges facing the sector in the next five years (click here for event media and a full review of the day).

 The Spring 2017 Seminar series event was led by Professor Sue Bloxham.
 Sue delivered a